YOU ARE HERE: > HOME > BRIEFS OF GRANTED CASES WITHOUT A HEARING DATE

 Order Granting Petition for Review

-No. 24-0002/AR.
+No. 25-0019/AR.
 U.S. v.
-Allan L. Armstrong.
-CCA 20210644.
-On consideration of the petition for grant of review of the decision of the United States Army Court of Criminal Appeals, it is ordered that said petition is hereby granted on the following issue:
+Oscar A. Batres.
+CCA 20220223.
+On consideration of the petition for grant of review of the decision of the United States Army Court of Criminal Appeals, it is ordered that said petition is granted on the following issue:

 Appellant's brief Appellee's brief Appellant's reply brief

-No. 23-0245/AF.
+No. 25-0073/AF.
 U.S. v.
-Ryan Parino-Ramcharan.
-CCA 40171.
-On consideration of the petition for grant of review of the decision of the United States Air Force Court of Criminal Appeals, it is ordered that said petition is granted on the following issue:
+Joshua A. Patterson.
+CCA 40426.
+Notice is hereby given that a certificate for review of the decision of the United States Air Force Court of Criminal Appeals was filed under Rule 22 on the following issue:

 Appellant's brief Appellee's brief Appellant's reply brief